How is Zeffy free?

 Aside from selling raffle tickets online, Zeffy can help your nonprofit:

-Automatically create a contact list to send thank-you emails, re-engage with donors and even let donors know when next year’s raffle comes along.
+• Automatically create a contact list to send thank-you emails, re-engage with donors, and even let donors know when next year’s raffle is coming up.

 The state of Illinois allows you to use the internet to: